Thanksgiving Health & Wellness Tips

 One last piece of advice: don’t get mad at yourself!
 If you end up eating a slice of Grandma’s classic pie recipe, don’t give up on all healthy eating until the new year.
 Enjoy it in the moment by savoring each bite without guilt and, the morning after Thanksgiving, get right back to your healthy habits with a balanced breakfast.

-A healthy Thanksgiving is possible!
-By following these tips, or any you’ve perfected over the years, you can start the holiday season off on the right foot.
-Eat throughout the day like normal, skip the sugar/refined flour/damaged fat foods, opt for the homemade dishes, bring a real food option to share, and balance your plate!
-Adding in a healthy dose of gratitude and you’ll be set for a happy, healthy, nourishing season.
+Eat throughout the day like normal, skip the sugar/refined flour/damaged fat foods, opt for the homemade dishes, bring a real food option to share, balance your plate, and eat slow.

 About the author